hardisj/erinsaudiocorner/content/english/loudspeakers/Klipsch_The_Fives.md

 ### Comparison of "Flat" vs "Bass Cut" DSP Modes

 Below is a direct comparison of the on-axis response in the two different modes.
 As you can see, the "Flat" mode is anything but flat.
-Ironically, "Bass Cut" mode is more flat.
+Ironically, "Bass Cut" mode is flatter.

 <img align="left" src="https://dl.dropboxusercontent.com/s/eun8f2qmod151u2/Compare%20--%20On%20Axis.png?dl=0" alt="specs" width="100%" style="vertical-align:middle;margin:20px 0px"/><br clear="all" />